“When words and prejudices evaporate, the silence of art seduces.” – original quote by Lorena Villalobos

 From a very young age I was proficient at drawing, depicting the human form and objects in perspective with ease and facility.
 It came naturally to me.
 As I grew and matured I found my interests

 gravitating toward dance and music as well as the visual arts.
 I am convinced that these three disciplines arise from the same deep-seated human impulses.
 I also believe that the influence of all

 three has become inseparable to my work as a plastic artist.

 Though many artists' careers have a progression of a few starkly defined "stages", I personally have never striven to define my work in epochs or periods.
 Moving on to the "new" and abandoning the "old" with some kind of a linear trajectory is a concept that is foreign to me.
 Maybe that is because I continually refresh my creativity by changing from one medium to another - oil on canvas to watercolor, acrylics to original prints, carving to collage.

 What can a serious artist do when feeling equally motovated to create abstract as well as figurative works?
 For me, what I have discovered is a natural compromise attained by making my figurative art "looser" and my abstractions more palpable.
-In doing this I involve my strong feelings for dance and music as well as my love of nature.
+In doing this I involve rhythms from dance and music as well along with my love of nature.
 I depend on the almost musical moodiness of color and the textural "rhythms" in nature, often just at the edge of chaos, to make my work accessible.
-To transport the viewer and stir feelings, emotions and long forgotten memories... to attempt to communicate something more and more intangible while at the same time, more and more personal.
+To transport the viewer and stir feelings, emotions and long forgotten memories and to attempt to communicate something more and more intangible; more and more personal.
 LOV

 Thoughts from Carlos Francisco Echeverria - Writer, Art Historian and former Costa Rican Minister of Culture.

 Fragility and strength in the art of Lorena Villalobos